meenmachine1/ghidra-manuals/README.md

 # Missing Manuals

 This project was originally created against ghidra 10.1.2 which had the 6805 processor folder which apparently no longer exists.
-If you get a warning about
+If you get a warning about missing the 6805 folder, that's why.

 Currently the only missing manuals are:
  - HCS12 -- S12XCPUV2.pdf